Specification

 Transferrable Skills

-To gain the maximum impact from use of community benefit requirements, it is important to seek recognised qualifications.
-Scottish Vocational Qualifications or equivalent may be required.
+To gain the maximum impact from use of community benefit requirements, it is important to seek recognised qualifications such as Scottish Vocational Qualifications (SVQ) or equivalent.
+SVQs are work-based qualifications that guarantee someone can do their job well and to the national standards for their sector.
+SVQ subjects that may be relevant to the public sector might include:

 Skills for Work - areas such as Building Services Engineering, Automotive Skills